Rice. Tortillas. Pizza. Breadsticks. A sauce for macaroni and cheese. Buffalo wings! Is there anything this versatile cruciferous vegetable can’t do?

 Protects the brain

-Research shows that high levels of inflammation are directly linked to brain disorders such as Alzheimer’s and Parkinson’s disease.
-But remember choline?
-This anti-inflammatory compound has also been linked to overall brain health, memory, and cognition.
+Research shows that high levels of inflammation to brain disorders such as Alzheimer’s and Parkinson’s disease.
+But remember ?
+This anti-inflammatory compound has also been to overall brain health, memory, and cognition.

 Great if you’re expecting a mini-you

-Nutrient-dense cauliflower has been shown to promote a healthy pregnancy in more ways than one.
+Nutrient-dense cauliflower has been in more ways than one.
 In fact, it contains many of the vitamins and minerals one would find in prenatal supplements: vitamin C, folate, and calcium.

 8 delicious new ways to try cauliflower